 Boosts Immunity

 Honey is a natural source of antioxidants, which help to boost the immune system.
 It also contains flavonoids, plant compounds with antibacterial and anti-viral properties.
-This can help to protect the body from respiratory infections and illnesses caused by bacterial infections.
+That can help to protect the body from respiratory infections and illnesses caused by bacterial infections.

 Reduces Allergy Symptoms